Enquire

 Blue Field Tea Factory

-Amidst the misty mountains of Ramboda lies the Blue Field Tea Factory.
-Founded in 1921, this historic estate is renowned for its high-grown tea, produced on its sprawling 193-acre site, which is situated a staggering 1285 metres above sea level.
+Founded in 1921, this historic estate in Ramboda is renowned for its high-grown tea, produced on its sprawling 193-acre site, which is situated a staggering 1285 meters above sea level.

 Blue Field Tea Factory boasts a rich history dating back to 1921.
-Shrouded in mist, this elevated location fosters the perfect conditions for cultivating exceptional, high-grown tea.
-The estate's dedication to quality is evident in its impressive output, estimated at around 30,000 kg of tea each month.
+This elevated hillside fosters the perfect conditions for cultivating some of the island’s most exceptional, high-grown tea.

 While the Blue Field Tea Factory tours may be shorter than others, they remain professional and highly informative.
-This informative glimpse into the tea-making process allows you to appreciate the meticulous steps that transform leaves into the final product you enjoy.
+This glimpse into the tea-making process allows you to appreciate the complex process and steps that transform tea leaves into the amazing final product it is world famous for.

 When: Daily 8 am - 6.30 pm; Tours are free.
 Please note: Tea processing is not conducted on Sundays.